 \textbf{Potential impacts.} The primary risk is that the attack principles studied here could be adapted to bias collaborative systems by packaging a false seed as credible and encouraging repeated reuse across agents.
 At the same time, the core technical components studied in this work support responsible mitigation.
 In particular, atomic claim decomposition and structured intervention mechanisms can improve transparency during collaboration, support post hoc analysis of how an incorrect belief was adopted, and strengthen accountability by making correction points explicit.
 We believe the benefits outweigh the risks when disclosure is bounded and safeguards are applied.

 \textbf{Risk boundaries and safeguards.} Our attack experiments are conducted only in controlled evaluation settings and do not target production systems or real user traffic.
-The injected content includes controlled, fictitious security themed messages that are intentionally synthetic and are not claims about real vulnerabilities in real infrastructure.
-We do not provide any one click automated hacking toolkit or deployment ready abuse pipeline.
+The injected content includes controlled, fictitious security-themed messages that are intentionally synthetic and are not claims about real vulnerabilities in real infrastructure.
+We do not provide any one-click automated hacking toolkit or deployment-ready abuse pipeline.
 We release only attack principles and the experimental scripts needed to reproduce the paper results, and we avoid packaging guidance that would materially reduce the barrier for misuse.

 \textbf{Human subjects and annotation.} When human annotation is used, annotators participate voluntarily and can stop at any time.
 The annotation content does not involve sensitive personal information, and we report only aggregated results.